rotki/docs/usage-guides/history/events.md

 Similar to an EVM Event but for the Solana blockchain.
 The location is fixed to Solana.
 Key fields include:

 - `Signature`: The Solana transaction signature (equivalent to a transaction hash).
-- `Event Type` / `Event Subtype`: Same categorization as other event types.
+- `Action`: The same action picker as other event types.
 - `Sequence Index`: Order of the event within the transaction.
 - `Counterparty`: The protocol or address you interacted with.
 - `Address`: The Solana address related to the event.